InSyncWithFoo/pyright-for-pycharm/README.md

 ## See also

-* [Pyright for PyCharm Professional][10], its about-to-be-working sister plugin for PyCharm Professional, using the experimental LSP API.
+* [Pyright Language Server for PyCharm Professional][10], its about-to-be-working sister plugin for PyCharm Professional, using the experimental LSP API.

   [3]: https://plugins.jetbrains.com/